chinsiang99/aws-cloud-practinioner-prep/03.cloud-technology/README.md

 - Enabling developers to test applications against production data without affecting production users
 - Combining several databases into a single database
 - Sending ongoing copies of your data to other target sources instead of doing a one-time migration

+## Additional database services
+1. Amazon DocumentDB
+Amazon DocumentDB is a document database service that supports MongoDB workloads.
+(MongoDB is a document database program.)

+2. Amazon Neptune
+Amazon Neptune is a graph database service.
+You can use Amazon Neptune to build and run applications that work with highly connected datasets, such as recommendation engines, fraud detection, and knowledge graphs

+3. Amazon Quantum Ledger Database (Amazon QLDB)
+Amazon Quantum Ledger Database (Amazon QLDB) is a ledger database service.
+You can use Amazon QLDB to review a complete history of all the changes that have been made to your application data.

+4. Amazon Managed Blockchain
+Amazon Managed Blockchain is a service that you can use to create and manage blockchain networks with open-source frameworks.
+Blockchain is a distributed ledger system that lets multiple parties run transactions and share data without a central authority.

+5. Amazon ElastiCache
+Amazon ElastiCache is a service that adds caching layers on top of your databases to help improve the read times of common requests.
+It supports two types of data stores: Redis and Memcached.

+6. Amazon DynamoDB Accelerator
+Amazon DynamoDB Accelerator (DAX) is an in-memory cache for DynamoDB.
+It helps improve response times from single-digit milliseconds to microseconds.

+## Difference between Amazon Quantum Ledger Database and Amazon Managed Blockchain

+Amazon Quantum Ledger Database (QLDB) and Amazon Managed Blockchain serve different purposes, though they both relate to the use of distributed ledger technologies.
+Here's a breakdown of their differences:

+1. Purpose and Use Cases:
+- Amazon QLDB:
+Purpose: QLDB is a fully managed ledger database that provides a transparent, immutable, and cryptographically verifiable transaction log owned by a central trusted authority.
+Use Cases: It's ideal for applications where you need to maintain a clear and immutable history of changes, such as tracking financial transactions, supply chain workflows, or identity management systems.
+Characteristics:
+Immutable transaction log with cryptographic verification.
+Controlled by a central authority.
+Suited for use cases where trust in a central authority is acceptable and desired.

+- Amazon Managed Blockchain:
+Purpose: Managed Blockchain is a service that allows you to create and manage scalable blockchain networks using popular frameworks like Hyperledger Fabric and Ethereum.
+It is intended for decentralized applications where multiple parties need to transact without trusting a central authority.
+Use Cases: It's suited for scenarios like multi-party business networks, decentralized finance (DeFi), and supply chain management where participants require shared control over the data and processes without relying on a central authority.
+Characteristics:
+Decentralized and distributed ledger technology.
+No central authority; consensus-driven.
+Ideal for use cases where multiple parties need to collaborate on a shared, tamper-proof ledger.
+2. Control and Trust Model:
+- Amazon QLDB:

+Control: Centralized control.
+One entity (e.g., your organization) has full control over the database and its contents.
+Trust Model: Trust is placed in a single, central authority to manage the ledger and ensure the integrity of the data.

+- Amazon Managed Blockchain:

+Control: Decentralized control.
+Multiple entities participate in managing and maintaining the blockchain, with no single entity having full control.
+Trust Model: Trust is distributed across the network participants.
+The blockchain protocol (e.g., Hyperledger Fabric or Ethereum) ensures consensus and data integrity without a central authority.
+3. Data Immutability:

+- Amazon QLDB:

+Immutability: Data in QLDB is immutable once written.
+The transaction history is cryptographically verifiable and cannot be altered.
+Data Structure: Append-only journal that logs every change.

+- Amazon Managed Blockchain:

+Immutability: Data immutability is maintained through blockchain technology.
+Once transactions are confirmed, they are added to a block and cannot be altered without consensus from the network.
+Data Structure: Distributed ledger with blocks of transactions linked together using cryptography.

+4. Performance and Scalability:

+- Amazon QLDB:

+Performance: QLDB is designed for high performance with a focus on providing a transparent and immutable transaction log.
+It supports fast queries and can scale with the number of transactions.
+Scalability: Scales vertically like traditional databases.
+Managed by AWS to handle large volumes of transactions.

+- Amazon Managed Blockchain:

+Performance: Performance depends on the chosen blockchain framework (Hyperledger Fabric or Ethereum) and network configuration.
+Scalability: Scales horizontally by adding more nodes to the network.
+The scalability can be influenced by the blockchain protocol's consensus mechanism.

+5. Developer Experience:
+- Amazon QLDB:

+APIs and Interfaces: Provides SQL-like query language (PartiQL) for interacting with the ledger.
+Familiar experience for developers used to relational databases.
+Integration: Easily integrates with other AWS services, making it suitable for applications that already rely on AWS infrastructure.

+- Amazon Managed Blockchain:

+APIs and Interfaces: Supports standard blockchain interfaces and APIs (e.g., Hyperledger Fabric SDK or Ethereum smart contracts).
+Integration: Also integrates with other AWS services but requires knowledge of blockchain-specific development (e.g., smart contracts).

+6. Examples of Use Cases:
+- Amazon QLDB:

+Financial transaction systems where a trusted central authority is acceptable.
+Supply chain tracking with a clear and verifiable history of goods movement.
+Identity management systems that need an audit trail.

+- Amazon Managed Blockchain:

+Decentralized finance (DeFi) platforms where multiple parties interact without a central authority.
+Multi-party supply chain networks where trust is distributed among participants.
+Consortium-based applications where all members need equal visibility and control over the ledger.

+- Summary:
+- Amazon QLDB is best suited for **centralized** applications requiring an immutable, transparent, and verifiable history of transactions with a **trusted central authority**.
+- Amazon Managed Blockchain is ideal for **decentralized** applications where **multiple parties need to collaborate and maintain a shared, tamper-proof ledger without relying on a single trusted authority**.

+The choice between the two depends on whether you need a **centralized** (QLDB) or **decentralized** (Managed Blockchain) ledger solution.